Lunch with... Nadine Dorries

 Reality TV I’m a Celebrity was a grounding experience; any ego I had was taken away from me.
 I think it [the show] should take an MP a year.
 I definitely would do more reality stuff.
 My constituents absolutely love it, because they’ve got someone of their own, who they see in Tesco, on there… I’d love to do Strictly Come Dancing – who knows?

 Boris Johnson He will be a leader of the Tory Party, there’s no doubt.
 He’s won two major elections, and nobody else in the party matches that at the moment.
 We would be idiots not to have Boris.
 He’d take the party back to the highlands again pretty easily.

 Extra-curricular activities I’ve just finished writing a book.
 I’m not allowed to talk about it, but I loved writing it.
-[Fiction or non-fiction?]
+[TP asks if it is fact or fiction].
 It’s ‘faction’ – it’s about Liverpool in the ‘50s.
 I can’t say anything about it, but it was a very cathartic experience.

 Coalition It’s grinding down now, isn’t it?
 It’s at its final ebb.
 Both parties are ticking off the days.
 Liberal Democrats are further left than the Labour Party, so there was never going to be much room for manoeuvre.
 David Cameron has described himself as a “social liberal” – to me that’s what Lib Dems are, which is interesting…